Reduction systems and degree bounds for integration: Infinite reduction systems

 \section{Infinite reduction systems}

-As said above, complete reduction systems may be infinite.
+As explained in Section~\ref{sec:RedSys}, complete reduction systems may be infinite.
 However, we can still find regular patterns of the reduction rules for certain examples.
 So in this section, we present infinite complete reduction systems for two differential fields.
-In each system shown below, the number of monomials in $P,Q$ of rules is unbounded, so no finite reduction system can induce the same reduction relation.
+In each system shown below, the number of monomials in the $P$ and $Q$ components of rules is unbounded overall, so no finite reduction system can induce the same reduction relation.
 To keep things simple, we only look for integrals with denominator $v=1$.
 In other words, we look at the integration problem in the polynomial ring with derivation $\tilde{\Der}$.
 The semigroup orders of monomials will be specified by matrices as follows.
 Any matrix $M \in \mathrm{GL}_n(\mathbb{R})$ induces a semigroup order $<$ on (Laurent) monomials by letting $t^\alpha<t^\beta$ if and only if the first nonzero entry of $M\cdot(\beta-\alpha) \in \mathbb{R}^n$ is positive.